 Grassi's Ristorante and Deli.
 Grab Grassi's when you want to gorge on great chicken parma.
-A 7.9 / 10 sandwich, this local institution delivers classic St. Louis hospitality in a family-friendly setting.
+A 7.9 / 10 sandwich for $10.69, this local institution delivers classic St. Louis hospitality in a family-friendly setting.
 Sandwiches come with a side salad drenched in dressing.
 Try the toasted ravioli.
 Get ready for parmesan cheese on top of parmesan cheese.

 You'll find Grassi's in a hole-in-the-wall building off of Lindbergh in Frontenac.
 Took them ten minutes from ordering to the table.
 I didn't expect the lunch line format with signature trays.
 You order from the sandwich man before moving down the line to pay.
 They said you can expect a longer wait during the lunch rush, but I had no one in front of me.
 Parking right outside in a dedicated lot.